Parsedata-2020/spring-oidc-conclave-authentication/README.md

 also, VerifierEnclave uses avian instead of GraalVM because Graal does not support nimbus jwt parsing etc that VerifierEnclave needs to do. avian is deprecated.

+**NOTE** you can change enclave modes using the `-PenclaveMode` command-line argument.
+Use `-PenclaveMode=mock` on Windows to run mock enclaves.
+Use`-PenclaveMode=release` in release to use the real hardware enclave (if it is supported)

 ## more stuff:
 high level design/architecture/overview with reasoning: [doc/DESIGN.md](doc/DESIGN.md)